-Without much information (Internet was a very different place 20 years ago), I asked my friends and decided to go with Nikon.
+Without much information (the Internet was a very different place 20 years ago), I asked my friends and decided to go with Nikon.

 And I was getting my fair share of rewards with them.
-I was regularly featured in the Italian edition of Digital Camera Magazine (to this day, still one of my favourite mag); the Wall Street Journal and some national newspaper published my photos… I also won a few awards.
-In 2007 (ages ago!), I won best photo blog of the year with my own food blog, where I was posting photos of my own dishes.
+I was regularly featured in the Italian edition of Digital Camera Magazine (to this day, still one of my favourite mag); the Wall Street Journal and some national newspapers published my photos… I also won a few awards.
+In 2007 (ages ago!): I won Best Photo Blog Of The Year with my own food blog, where I was posting photos of my own dishes.

-Looking at those photo now, they make me laugh a bit.
+Looking at those photos now, they make me laugh a bit.
 Food photography is an industry that has evolved so much since then.